THE FIV VACCINE –

 In August 2002, Fort Dodge Animal Health (now part of Boehringer Ingelheim) released a vaccine for FIV and promoted it heavily.
 Our hospital has looked long and hard at this vaccine which, on the surface, seems like a good idea for outdoor cats or cats living with FIV positive housemate cats.
 We have chosen to say no to this vaccine at least until more information is available and are happy to list the features of the product that leave us with reservations.

 - There are five strains of FIV virus, called “Clades.”
-The vaccine was made using Clades A and D and tested using Clade A. Clade B, for example, is a very common strain in most regions of the U.S. and no testing of the vaccine has been performed thus far against Clade B. This means that a pet owner might wrongly believe they were protecting their cat fully against the FIV virus with this vaccine.
+The vaccine was made using Clades A and D and tested using Clade A. Clade B, for example, is a very common strain in most regions of the U.S. It turns out the response to the vaccine has been variable between different Clades and there is a great deal (up to 15%) of genetic variability even within the same Clade.
+The vaccine might not be effective at all against the Clade that is most common in certain regions.
+This means that a pet owner might wrongly believe they were protecting their cat fully against the FIV virus with this vaccine.
 California has both Clades A and B.

 - The FIV vaccine is an “adjuvanted” vaccine.
 An adjuvant is an additive used with killed vaccines to improve their ability to stimulate the immune system.
 Unfortunately, adjuvanted vaccines have been implicated in the development of certain tumors in the cat.
 (For more information on vaccine-associated sarcomas click here).
 Our hospital currently uses no adjuvanted vaccines for cats and has no desire to administer a vaccine that stimulates tumor growth even under rare circumstances.